OfferZen-Community/ultimate-software-developer-hiring-guide/docs/establishing-culture-fit/establishing-culture-add.md

 ---
 description: How to establish the culture and team fit of software developers.
-id: establishing-culture-fit
+id: establishing-culture-add
 sidebar_position: 1
 ---
-# Establishing culture fit
+# Establishing culture add

 Performance metrics, sales figures and stock prices all fluctuate, but at the end of the day, the one differentiating factor that you have as a company is your culture.
 Your culture is the set of values that determine how people at your company work together.

 As companies grow, they tend to get better at explaining their own cultures, but in the beginning, when you’re still figuring things out, it often comes down to unwritten rules and implicit patterns of doing things.

-Because of this ephemeral nature, it can be hard to ensure that new hires align with and augment your existing culture.
-This is why it’s so incredibly important to have a method in place where you try and tease out the values and motivations of people you’re looking to employ.
+Because of this ephemeral nature, it can be hard to ensure that new hires augment your existing culture.
+This is why it’s so incredibly important to have a method in place where you try and tease out the values and motivations of people you’re looking to employ, and establish whether they'll add to your culture.

 You can do this in an interview setting in a few different ways:

 * Conduct a **structured interview **to establish whether the candidate will add to your culture.
 * Have the candidate **meet the team**